sern-handler/website/docs/guide/walkthrough/sern-emitter.md

 You're shipped with the SernEmitter.
 This EventEmitter listens to
 - command modules executing and its status, the `module.activate` event
 - command modules registered and its status, the `module.register` event
-- any errors that are recoverable, the `error` event
+- any error that occurs, the `error` event
+- `warn` events, where it is possible to throw errors

-<br /> You can put these and other event listeners into event modules!
+You can put these and other event listeners into [event modules](./first-event.md)!
-<br /> View all <a href="https://sern-handler.js.org/docs/api/modules#serneventsmapping">events</a>
+<br/>View all <a href="https://sern-handler.js.org/docs/api/modules#serneventsmapping">events</a>